AitoDotAI/aito-python-tools/docs/source/index.rst

 .. note::
   For the database action, remember to :ref:`set up your Aito instance credentials<setUpAitoCredentials>`.

-For an additional guide of the CLI tool, see the :doc:`CLI documentations <cli/cli>`.
+For an additional guide of the CLI tool, see the :doc:`CLI documentations <cli>`.

 Using the Python SDK
 ~~~~~~~~~~~~~~~~~~~~